 The 1,000-acre Kentucky Speedway provides a unique, versatile venue for trade shows, exhibitions, meetings, retreats, and receptions.
-While here check out our 1.5 mile tri-oval course, which is known for being one of the roughest.
-With our 107,000 capacity venue and host to five or more races a year, the Kentucky Speedway offers something for everyone.
+While here, check out our 1.5 mile tri-oval race track, which is known for the toughest turn in NASCAR, Turn 3.
+With our 87,000 capacity venue and one NASCAR race weekend annually in July, the Kentucky Speedway offers something for everyone.

 Cincinnatiâ€™s Music Hall has been a community gathering place for over 133 years.
 Built in 1878, retains the elegance of the Old World decor, yet updated to meet contemporary standards in technical equipment and amenities.
 The Music hall is home to on the largest theaters and ballrooms in the Greater Cincinnati Area.
 Music Hall is home to the country fifth oldest Symphony Orchestra, second oldest Opera Company, and longest running choral festival (May Festival) in the western hemisphere.

 Upwards of 27 million people are currently enslaved around the world, more than at any other time in human history.
 The National Underground Railroad Freedom Center uses exhibits and educational programs to promote a better understanding of freedom today.
 The Freedom Center incorporates stories and artifacts from the Underground Railroad era to relate this unique American story to the efforts of Modern day abolition.
 Ordinary people, like you, have the power to make extraordinary strides toward freedom.